bourquenoud/muonium-engine/README.md

 incorporating multiple kind of optimisations.

 # 3D rendering
+## Configurable to work in floating or fixed point
+It is possible to configure Muonium work exclusively with fixed point arithmetic.
+The difference is not noticeable, and computation is significantly speed up on MCU without FPU.

+Fixed point render
 ![Fixed point render of a teapot](https://raw.githubusercontent.com/elzaidir/muonium-engine/main/image/muonium-teapot-fixed.png)

+FLoating point render
 ![Floating point render of a teapot](https://raw.githubusercontent.com/elzaidir/muonium-engine/main/image/muonium-teapot-fixed.png)

 # 2D rendering